willtebbutt/willtebbutt.github.io/index.md

 # About

-I'm now a research associate in the machine learning group in Cambridge, working with Hong Ge on algorithmic differentiation in the Julia programming language.
+I'm a research associate at The Alan Turing Institute, working on probabilistic programming.
-Historically I've worked on approximate inference in Gaussian processes, how Gaussian processes they should feature in probabilistic programming, and how to scale GPs for large time series and spatio-temporal problems.
+During my PhD with Rich Turner, in the machine learning group (MLG) at Cambridge, I worked on approximate inference in Gaussian processes, how Gaussian processes they should feature in probabilistic programming, and how to scale GPs for large time series and spatio-temporal problems.
+Subsequently I worked on algorithmic differentiation in the Julia programming language with Hong Ge, also in the MLG.

 # Research Highlights